 from my bedroom’s balcony before heading back down for dinner.

 In 3 days I was able to see pretty much everything that Faro had to offer and I’m looking forward to exploring the rest of this amazing region.
-The team from Algarve Lifestyle was a big help in terms of planning this trip.
+The team from Iberian Escapes was a big help in terms of planning this trip.
 Besides giving me a full plan of things to do around each town, their team has helped me find my accommodation, arranged local tours and even hired a car for me, which will be delivered tomorrow at the Vila, so I don’t have to worry about picking it up elsewhere.

 Tomorrow, I’ll be driving to Loulé and continue my trip towards